 - A state rating bureau independent of the regulatory body.

-From there, you may be able to look up or contact the rating bureau for your classification code.
+Check your state to find out what ruling body is the rating bureau.
+From there, you may be able to look up or contact them for your company's classification code.

 Base Rate States